maniotrix/KarnAGT/backend/app_docs/AWS_PRODUCTION_DEPLOYMENT_GUIDE.md

 - Provides flexibility while maintaining default safety
 - Clear warning messages when validation is bypassed

+#### Automated Secrets Management
+- Database manager automatically loads secrets from local `secrets/prod_aws/` folder
+- Converts file-based secrets to environment variables for Docker Context deployment
+- No manual environment setup required - fully automated
+- Only applies to `prod_aws` environment with clear logging

+#### Manual Database Migrations
+- Database migrations are run manually for better control and safety
+- Requires backend to be built first but not started
+- Migration container inherits environment variables from secrets loading
+- Must be run after databases are ready but before backend application starts

 ## Deployment Process

 ### Prerequisites